 The Red Onion Saloon is a bar restaurant with a brothel museum upstairs.
 The Red Onion Saloon was a real brothel upstairs in 1898 – 1900.

-When we entered the museum, we were greeted with the choice of Alaskan Amber beer, wine or pink lemonade.
+When we entered the museum, we were greeted with Alaskan Amber beer, wine or pink lemonade.
 We were then shown around the rooms by a madam in costume.

 There were some of the girl’s things on display like fans, perfume bottles, hair grips, brushes, dresses and fur coats.

 What Did I Wear?

 The day I went to Kroschel Wildlife Refuge was cold and on and off raining and the day I went to the Best of Skagway it was cold and windy.

 I wrapped up warm!
-I wore skinny jeans, a sweater, thermal tee, two pairs of socks, snow boots, jacket, gloves, scarf and hat and I brought my umbrella!
+I wore skinny jeans, a sweater, a thermal tee, two pairs of socks, snow boots, a jacket, gloves, a scarf and a hat and I brought my umbrella!

 - Weather: May – September 7*C – 18*C